astropy/astropy-APEs/APE24.rst

    Meanwhile, we would keep the pre-APE 24 listing on a "legacy affiliation" page that will be kept alive during the lifetime of the Astropy project.
 5. Work with pyOpenSci to cross-list Affiliated editors, between their editors listing and our roles page.
+For example, pyOpenSci could mark Astropy editors on the `pyOpenSci Editorial Board`_ with Astropy logo.
 6. Work with pyOpenSci to hash out a more concrete plan on how to get a previously sunsetted package to be listed actively again if the package is revived.